schrer/shepherd-bot/readme.md

 (venv)$ pip install -r requirements.txt
 ```
 If any errors occur during the reuirements installation, you are possibly missing some build dependencies.
 Check from the errors what could be missing and install that with `apt`.
+One that was missing for me was libffi-dev as dependency for cffi, which in turn is a transitive dependency of Shepherd via Paramiko (for SSH connections).

 Start the application
 ```